16pixels/Valisette/README.md

 ## How do I call my assets

-You have an example layout in index.example.html that you can use to test out Jockpack
+You have an example layout in index.example.html that you can use to test out Valisette